charlesrosenbauer/Microarchitecture-and-You/text/CPU/simdvmimd.md

 * If your language supports vectorization optimizations, array operations will often be optimized.
 * Arranging memory into Structs-of-Arrays instead of Arrays-of-Structs can lower overhead to SIMD optimizations by simplifying the process of arranging memory in registers.
 * Use any vector extensions to your language.
 Most major languages (even web languages like Javascript and Web Assembly) support them, or are at least planned to support them soon.

+---

+**What About MIMD?**

+The main way that MIMD is implemented is via multiple cores.
+VLIW architectures can be considered to use a restricted form of instruction-level MIMD, but they also have some large flaws and unless you're working with embedded systems or a legacy Itanium system, that's not something you need to worry about.

+While MIMD can in theory do anything that SIMD can do (perhaps a bit less efficiently though), and can do things SIMD cannot, it still has some large disadvantages.
+When using multiple cores for MIMD, there is a substantial cost to thread communication.

+Using parallelism to solve a problem is much like getting multiple people to work together on a problem; the more complicated the task, the more communication is necessary.
+The more fine-grained our search for parallelism, the more parallelism we find, but also the less overhead we can afford to have for the parallelism to be worth it.
+For better parallel performance, we need better core-to-core communication.

+Unfortunately, communicating through caches typically will result in significant latency.
+Reading a value from an L3 cache (where shared mutable state often winds up), takes about 40 clock cycles.
+Communicating through RAM is even slower at about 300 cycles.
+If this is too slow for the parallelism you need, modern CPUs won't be up to the task.

+However, don't worry too much.
+Most applications have opportunites for parallelism at all levels, and CPUs that can actually take advantage of all of it are pretty far off.
+With modern Out-of-Order CPUs, some of that low-level work may even be running in parallel anyway.

+---

+**How Do I Take Advantage of MIMD?**

+Multithreading.